To improve the health and well-being of our customers and communities – we won't stop until health care is better for all.

 Our blog is a trusted source for health and wellness education, insurance tips and trends from some of the industry's brightest thought leaders.

 Make this year a healthier one.
 Read the blog and sign up for the Point of Blue newsletter.

 Our Provider Network

 Blue Cross NC employees work hard not only for our customers, but for the communities where they work and live.
-In 2015, Blue Cross NC employees contributed more than $832,700 in our annual employee giving campaign.
-Matching contributions from the company resulted in a total of $1.15 million invested in our communities5.
+In 2022, Blue Cross NC employees contributed more than $1.4 million through our annual employee giving campaign.
+With matching contributions from the company, more than $2.4 million was invested in our communities.5

 We're a Fully Taxed Company

 Blue Cross NC was founded as a nonprofit Medical and Hospital Services Corporation.
-Although we are structured as a nonprofit (no shareholders) corporation, the company is fully taxed and in 2015 incurred over $272.0 million in federal, state and local taxes7.
-Blue Cross NC has not been tax exempt since 1973 (State) and 1986 (Federal) and it is not a 501 (c)(3) charitable organization.
+Although we are structured as a nonprofit (no shareholders) corporation, the company is fully taxed.
+In 2021, we incurred more than $370 million in federal, state and local taxes.7

 Because we don't have shareholders, our net income is invested back into the company into things such as health programs for our members, customer service improvements and technology.
 It also contributes to our reserves, which represent the safety net for our customers in the event of an economic downturn or public health emergency.